approov/quickstart-xamarin-refit/README.md

 ## ADDING THE APPROOV SDK ENABLED REFIT PACKAGE

 The ApproovSDK makes use of a custom `HttpClient` implementation, `ApproovHttpClient`.
 It needs a slightly modified `Refit` package using that specific implementation, and it is available as a NuGet package in the default repository `nuget.org`.
-You will need to uninstall the `Refit` package and replace it with the modified `ApproovRefit` one.
-Making sure you are selecting the appropriate project (either `ShapesApp.Droid` or `ShapesApp.iOS` depending on which platform you are targeting) select `Project` and `Manage NuGet Packages...`  and click on `Installed`; remove the `Refit` package.
-Select `Browse` and search for the `ApproovRefit` package.
-Select and install the package.
+Note that it is not possible to use `Refit` and the `ApproovRefit` packages in the same project so you will need to uninstall the `Refit` package and replace it with the modified `ApproovRefit` one.

 ![Add ApproovSDK Package](readme-images/add-approovsdk-package.png)